 Has the constant in and out of your car left you with those really annoying scuff marks on your car interior door trims?
 Are you finding them a little difficult to remove?
-Here we detail 3 easy steps on how to remove scuff marks from plastic car interior.
+Here we detail 3 easy steps on how to remove scuff marks from your plastic car interior, door cards and trim.

 It comes in the form of the latest microcell sponge technology or commonly referred to as the Magic Sponge.

 This type of foam was originally manufactured by BASF and used in sound-proofing and insulation.

 It has however recently been shown to have amazing cleaning properties due to its structure which can be likened to a maze of fine microscopic strands that are able to get into the tiny grooves and pits of plastic and vinyl trims.